 Mary Angell (email@example.com): Cross Country, Fencing, Rowing, Men's Soccer, Tennis, Track & Field, & Women's Water Polo

 NCAA Advising is available on the following days/times:

 Tutoring is available for student-athletes in the following subject areas/courses:

 The tutors will be available for the entire sessions listed below.
-If you are unable to attend the offered dates and times below, please email Abrina Wheatfall, Assistant Athletics Director (firstname.lastname@example.org).
+If you are unable to attend the offered dates and times below, please email Katie McGann, Associate Athletics Director (firstname.lastname@example.org).
 Efforts will be made to try and find the student-athlete the help they need.

-Location: All tutoring will be held in the main Athletic Department conference room on the 4th floor of RIMAC.
+Location: All tutoring will be held in the Athletics Department Conference Room - 4th Floor of RIMAC in Athletics Department suite.

 Note: it is best to email the tutors ahead of time if you have specific areas that you need help with so they can be prepared when you come to tutoring hours.